Varyier/zdoom-udmf-road-generator/README.md

 ## Theory

 [ZDoom](https://zdoom.org/) is a modern source port made to play Doom (1993) and Doom-based video games.
 [UDMF (Universal Doom Map Format)](https://zdoom.org/wiki/Universal_Doom_Map_Format) is the modern map format for Doom-based games that can be consumed by ZDoom or other modern source ports (e. g.
 [GZDoom](https://zdoom.org/wiki/GZDoom)).
 Any Doom map is a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) consisting of vertices, edges (linedefs with sidedefs), faces (sectors).
 Also, it contains things - interactive and technical objects (monsters, ammo, weapons, teleport destinations, players start points, etc.) and maybe more.
 See [UDMF specification](https://github.com/ZDoom/gzdoom/blob/master/specs/udmf.txt) and [ZDoom extensions](https://github.com/ZDoom/gzdoom/blob/master/specs/udmf_zdoom.txt) for more information about UDMF.
-Correct Doom map must contain correctly linked vertices, linedefs, sidedefs and sectors without any extra units.
+Valid Doom map must contain correctly linked vertices, linedefs, sidedefs and sectors without any extra units.
 So, drawing a doom map includes:

   1. Creation of vertices with correct coordinates x and y (floating point values).